orrpan/home-assistant-config-sleepcycle-test/README.md

 tests if both works (not both custom components at same time) with alexa and google home, first need a type, second does not. change port if needed for alexa and google home

+put the folder "custom_components" in your configuration directory (same folder as configuration.yaml) .

 in configuration.yaml: